 - Making units too light – Concrete losses about 40% of its weight in water.
 If rocks are not added to the concrete, then it will be too light and can be displaced in storms, potentially causing more damage to the existing reef

 - Units are not strong enough and crack or break– the units may crack and break if the concrete is not mixed in the correct proportions, is not given enough time to cure, or is not reinforced with metal rebar or wire

 - Units sink into the sand – the units are not designed for very soft sediment areas or sandy areas that have strong hydrological action; using them in such places might prove futile as they are denser then the surrounding substrate and will tend to sink over time.

 A note from Conservation Diver

-We hope that you experiment with this technique, and that it proves valuable to your program.
-Remember that coral restoration is a process which should only be undertaken by those who have had training in the techniques and thoroughly understand and are familiar with the reef they are working in.
-Every coral restoration technique is different, and some will be more or less sucssful in different areas at different times.
+We hope that you experiment with this technique and that it proves valuable to your program.
+Remember that coral restoration is a process that should only be undertaken by those who have had training in the techniques and thoroughly understand and are familiar with the reef they are working in.
+Every coral restoration technique is different, and some will be more or less successful in different areas at different times.
 Please let us know what you think about this technique by emailing us at firstname.lastname@example.org.